-In this case, you can set the cost pricing components.
+In this case, you can set the cost using pricing components.

-Create a separate pricing component for all durations.
+Create a separate pricing component for each duration.

 For example: 1 week, 2 weeks, 3 weeks, etc.